dell/openmanage-puppet/README.md

 ```

 ## Support
-This code is provided as-is and currently not officially supported by Dell EMC.
+This code is provided as-is and not officially supported by Dell Technologies.

 To report problems or provide feedback https://github.com/dell/openmanage-puppet/issues